 Most important exhibitions and collaborations

 Dan Witz has exhibited in galleries and museums world-wide and participated in several festivals and art projects.
-In 2017 he has collaborated with Dior and among his latest projects there are “Project M/6” Urban Nation, Berlin, Germany and The Bushwick Collective Art Show, Brooklyn, NY in 2014 as well as Wailing Wall, a collaboration with Amnesty International, in Frankfurt, Germany (2012), WHAT THE %$#@?
+In 2017 we can see Dan Witz-Dior collaborations and among his latest projects there are “Project M/6” Urban Nation, Berlin, Germany and The Bushwick Collective Art Show, Brooklyn, NY in 2014 as well as Wailing Wall, a collaboration with Amnesty International, in Frankfurt, Germany (2012), WHAT THE %$#@?
 (WTF), White Walls, in San Francisco (2011) and the festival NuART, in Stavenger, Norway (2011).

 In 2017 Kris Van Assche in his fall/winter collection for Dior Homme during Paris Men’s Fashion Week unveiled his collection over whom he collaborated with Dan Witz.
 Witz’s hyperrealistic paintings were printed on outerwear, suiting, bottoms, and accessories.